Princewil/ai_chatview/README.md

 # Some important parameters
 - [AIChatviewController]→ Must be initialized.
 This controller manages and updates the chat view UI.

 - [emptyState]→ The widget displayed when the chat view has no messages.

-- [textFieldOtherWidget]→ A widget that adds extra functionality (e.g., microphone, attachments) beside the text field.
+- [textFieldOtherWidget]→ A widget that adds extra functionality (e.g., microphone, attachments) on the right of the text input field.

 - [leftPanelWidget]→ An optional widget positioned on the left side for additional features when needed.

 - [aiWidget]→ A widget displayed below each AI-generated message for extra interactions such as thumbs up, report, etc.

--[aiTypingWidget]→ The widget to customize when the AI is “thinking” or generating a response.
+- [aiTypingWidget]→ The widget to customize when the AI is “thinking” or generating a response.

--[TypewriterAnimatedConfiguration]→ Controls the AI typing animation speed and behavior.
+- [TypewriterAnimatedConfiguration]→ Controls the AI typing animation speed and behavior.

 # Note:
 - All parameters are optional except AIChatviewController, which must be initialized.